 SWT Carlton Marshes nature reserve is a great site for birdwatching in the Autumn as the marshes are beginning to get busy with wintering wildfowl, large numbers of Wigeon, Lapwing, Teal and Snipe can be spotted in late Autumn and Winter.
 Other notable birds that have been arriving at Carlton Marshes this Autumn include Green, Common and Wood Sandpipers feeding on the scrapes and Great White Egret, Little Ringed Plover and Little Grebes are being seen regularly from the new hides.
 A variety of birds of prey can also be seen, especially the young Buzzards and Sparrowhawks, very loud this time of year as they are still calling loudly to their parents.
 Read more about the changes occurring at the reserve on The Suffolk Wildlife Trust Carlton Marshes Blog.

 Autumn is also a good time to spot otters.
 However, as they remain elusive you’ll need to keep your eyes peeled.
 They’re most active at dawn and at dusk, so you’ll need to get up early or stay until late if you want to catch a glimpse.
 See if you can spot their tracks.

 There are a number of different walking routes around the reserve including the long-distance walking trail, The Angles Way, crossing through the heart of the reserve.
 More information about this trail can be found here.
 With the new visitor centre opening later this autumn, you will have somewhere to warm up with a hot drink and a slice of cake after your walk.
-Download the SWT Carlton Marsh trail map here.
+Download the SWT Carlton Marsh trail map (2021 update) here.